 To create a Senior Project you will coordinate with a Senior Project Advisory Committee, comprised of faculty and advisors.
 Students are encouraged to come to the campus for the Senior Project Planning Meeting, but planning can also be conducted by a conference call.

 Once completed, the Senior Project will earn 6 credit hours towards the 30 semester hours required to fulfill UA residence requirement.
-Students are required to complete 2 hours of research methods prior to beginning their senior project.
+Students are required to complete the 3 hour Research Writing contract prior to beginning their senior project.

 You may be able to earn undergraduate credit for prior learning experiences, which are judged to be of college level and can be evaluated by UA faculty.
 The process involves the student's development of an academic portfolio.